Attorney Designations of Secured Leave

 To submit a designation of secured leave online or to view Forsyth County/District 21 policies for online submissions please Click Here.

-For more information about submitting a Designation of Secured Leave online, please contact Brian Hunt, Assistant Clerk, at 336-779-6431.
+Please be aware that the online form is password protected.
+For the password or more information about submitting a Designation of Secured Leave online, please contact Brian Hunt, Assistant Clerk, at 336-779-6431.

 To review Rule 26 of the General Rules of Practice, please continue reading the contents of this page.

 ORDER ADOPTING AMENDMENT TO GENERAL RULES OF PRACTICE FOR THE SUPERIOR AND DISTRICT COURTS